A Quick Tour

 You'll have:

-for background workers.
+sqlitefor database.
+Learn about database providers in Sqlite vs Postgres in the models section.asyncfor background workers.
 Learn about workers configuration async vs queue in the workers section.- client-side asset serving configuration.
 This means your backend will serve as API and will also serve your static client-side content.

 Adding a CRUD API

 We have a base SaaS app with user authentication generated for us.
-Let's make it a blog backend by adding a post
+Let's make it a blog backend by adding a post and a full CRUD API using scaffold:

-Because we're building a backend with a client-side codebase for the client, we'll build an API using --api
+Because we're building a backend with a client-side codebase for the client, we'll build an API using --api:

 Your database have been migrated and model, entities, and a full CRUD controller have been generated automatically.